Barwell: Barwell meteorite

 Barwell and neighbouring Earl Shilton were the site of a meteor event when, on Christmas Eve 1965, the villages were showered with fragments from an object about the size of a traditional Christmas turkey.
 No one was hurt, although some minor damage to buildings and property occurred.

 One meteorite went through the front of a car, destroying its engine.
 When the owner of the car attempted to claim on his insurance company, they replied that it was an "Act of God" and would not pay.
 Outraged, the owner went to the priest of the local church and asked for the money, saying "If it was an Act of God, the Church should pay for his car."
 The owner never received any money to repair his car.

-Professor Sylvester-Bradley, Geology Dept Leicester University, confirmed that the fragments were from a chondrite and appealed for further specimens.
+Professor Sylvester-Bradley of Geology Dept at Leicester University confirmed that the fragments were from a chondrite and appealed for further specimens.
 Locals were requested not to wash any pieces found, but to wrap them in newspaper and hand in at the local police station.

-A piece of the meteorite is on display at the Herbert Museum, Coventry.
+A piece of the meteorite is on display at the Herbert Museum in Coventry.

 In December 2016, Leicestershire County Council unveiled a plaque in Barwell, marking the meteorite event that happened within the village.
 The plaque was originally nominated by Barwell Parish Council and was later accepted by the County Council as part of their Green Plaque Awards Scheme.
 The plaque is situated towards the southern part of the village, close to the site of the original meteorite fall.

 The inscription on the plaque reads:

 Community facilities

 The local council launched a community house in 2009 to help tackle anti-social behaviour.
 As part of the scheme, the House hosts a number of events throughout the year.

-Harvey House is a local care home with 40 places for elderly and disabled persons.
-Unfortunately as part of a larger package, Leicestershire County Council is trying to sell off the house, and if this falls through the care home may be closed.
-There is currently a lot of opposition locally to the closure which, it is feared, will result in vulnerable people being left with nowhere to live.

-Since 2017 the Barwell Bloomers have been brightening up the village with planters and hanging baskets.
+Since 2017, the Barwell Bloomers have been brightening up the village with planters and hanging baskets.

 Sport

 Barwell takes part in the longest continuous cricket fixture in the world, when they play Coventry and North Warwickshire in their annual match.
-The match traditionally took place in 'Wakes Week'.
+The match traditionally took place in Wakes week.
 The fixture began when the pastors of Coventry church and Barwell church arranged a game.
 The game was even played throughout the war, when representatives from each team would come and bowl an over at each other.

-The village has a senior football team - Barwell Football Club.
-Following the demise in 2013 of Hinckley United Football Club this became the largest football side in the area.
+The village has a senior football team, Barwell, who play in the Southern Football League Premier Division Central.
+Following the demise in 2013 of Hinckley United this became the largest football side in the area.
+Barwell plays their home matches at Kirby Road.